righthalfplane/SdrGlut/README.md

 # SdrGult
 SdrGlut is a simple software defined radio player.
 Using glut for drawing and glui for its dialogs makes it tiny compared to programs that use QT5 or wxWidgets.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
 The audio is handled by OpenAL.

 The first release is now avaliable.
 It has a prebuild exe for the macOS.
 It has serveral of modules build in.
-If has the module that you what - download, double click and you are ready to go.
+If has the module that you what - download, install and you are ready to go.

 https://github.com/righthalfplane/SdrGlut/releases